jdumm/curlovision/README.md

 # Usage

 Main functions/classes can be imported from 'curlovision.py'.
+Example files below are Jupyter Notebooks.

 'ProcessBatch.ipynb' is an example for processing video broadcasts of curling matches.
   * Video files must be in mp4 format, 1 match per file.
   * Video assumed to have 15 fps with resolution 1920x1080.
 Higher framerates can be processed efficiently with higher nskip values.
   * Every 5th frame (default) is searched for the blue ice of the 12ft ring in the house.
 When found, a ShortTermMemory starts collecting frames until the blue ice disappears.
 Key frames are identified and processed, generally much faster than a video would play.
 Hough Transforms are used to quickly find rings of the house and stones.
 The scoreboard and games status are read and recorded using pytesseract and OpenCV template matching.
-  * cvis.process_video function returns a custom MatchResult object that contains the results from each end of the match.
+  * The process_video function returns a custom MatchResult object that contains the results from each end of the match.
 Each EndResult contains the stone positions in feet after each stone is thrown.
 The number of stones remaining to be thrown by red and yellow teams are also recorded, along with the team that has the hammer (last stone in the end).
-  * As a starting place, MatchResults know how to .draw() themselves.
+  * MatchResults know how to .draw() themselves.

 'BasicVisualizeExamples.ipynb' is an example for parsing and visualizing the MatchResults.
 It was used to generate the example heatmap image on the left: